Afraid of Progress OpenEdge 12.6?

-Who's afraid of Progress OpenEdge 12.5?
+Who's afraid of Progress OpenEdge 12.6?
 Well, nobody should.
-There's too much value in this release of OpenEdge that it would be a real shame not migrate to it or at least download and use the many new features.
+There's too much value in this innovation release of OpenEdge that it would be a real shame not migrate to it or at least download and use the many new features.

 A very important new feature in OpenEdge 12.5 is the Data Integration with Kafka!
 It allows to both consume as well as to produce messages to Kafka Clusters.